brianlongnguyen/brianlongnguyen/README.md

 - 🔢 **Optimization (LP/MIP)** — optimal resource allocation under business rules
 - 🎲 **Monte Carlo Simulation** — modeling uncertainty & financial risk
 - 🤖 **Reinforcement Learning (Multi-Armed Bandits)** — systems that learn in real time
 - 📊 **Business & Operational Strategy** — translating analytics into managerial action

+  ### How I Approach Analytics
+- Decision-first, model-second
+- Explicit treatment of uncertainty and risk
+- Preference for interpretable, governable systems
+- Experience operating in safety-critical environments

 My long-term career trajectory is toward becoming a **hybrid executive** — a leader fluent in business, analytics, and AI — positioned for U.S.-remote roles at the intersection of strategy and technology.